shayan07/hadoop_project/README.md

 **MapReducer2: topk**

+   - Mapper: Find the 100 most recent records at each slave node

-   - Find the 100 most recent visitors and their last seen time from last step's result
+   - Reducer: Find the 100 most recent records from all slave nodes

 ## For example

-Assume we have 3 visitors and each have 3 actions.
-We will get result of the 2 most recent visitors and their last seen time.
+Assuming we have 3 visitors and each have 3 actions, we will get the result of the 2 most recent visitors and their last seen time.

 **MapReducer1: dedupByPid**